eikehmueller/ma32070/lectures/Notes.md

 This matrix is very simple to invert: to solve $P\boldsymbol{z}=\boldsymbol{r}$ we can compute $z_i = r_i/A_{ii}$ for all $i=0,1,2,\dots,n-1$.
 The choice $P=D$ is also known as the *Jacobi* preconditioner.

 ### PETSc options
-To use a particular solver/preconditioner combination in PETSc, we need to specify solver options via the command line.
+To use a particular solver/preconditioner combination in PETSc, we can specify solver options via the command line.
 For this, we need to add the following at the beginning of our Python script:
 ```python
 import sys
 import petsc4py

 petsc4py.init(sys.argv)
 ```
 This will ensure than any options passed to the script are parsed by PETSc.
-Then, when setting up the `KSP` object, we pass these options by calling
+Then, when setting up the `KSP` object, we instruct PETSc to use the command line options with

 ```python
 ksp.setFromOptions()
 ```
-For example, to use the Richardson iteration with Jacobi preconditioner, we call our script like this:
+For example, to use the Richardson iteration with Jacobi preconditioner, we would call our script like this:

 ```bash
 python script.py -ksp_type richardson -pc_type jacobi